Drought seen worsening in U.S. Plains and west Midwest

 Officials in north-central Oklahoma this month declared a state of emergency due to record-low reservoir conditions.
 Public and private interests throughout the central United States were examining measures to cope with the drought.

-The U.S. Department of Agriculture made growers in large portions of four major wheat-growing states of Kansas, Colorado, Oklahoma and Texas eligible for low-interest emergency loans.

-Additional reporting by Carey Gillam in Kansas City; Editing by Jeffrey Benkoe
+The U.S Department of Agriculture made growers in large portions of four major wheat-growing states of Kansas, Colorado, Oklahoma and Texas eligible for low-interest emergency loans.
+(Additional reporting by Carey Gillam in Kansas City; Editing by Jeffrey Benkoe)